Alex-Gamper/Ada-WinRT-Runtime/README.md

 ### Project Status

-Project has been released and considered stable.
+Project has been released and considered usable.

 ### Configuration Instructions